 Debian is one of the oldest (project started in 1993) and most stable operating systems in the Linux family.
 It is considered to be the universal operating system.
 Like many other Linux distributions, it comprises free and open-source software developed by the community-supported project.
 Stability and over 59000 packages available for download and install, make Debian one of my favorite Linux distros.
-Debian has distributed freely over the internet.
+Debian has been distributed freely over the internet.

 Download Debian Linux

 Before we download the Debian OS image, we may need to consider the following points:

 - The 32-bit processor or 64-bit processor: Debian is available to download for both 32-bit and 64-bit.
 It is very important to know what processor type on your PC/Laptop/Server is available (32-bit or 64-bit).
 A 64-bit Debian Linux image may not work on a 32-bit processor system.
 Today, most of the PCs/Laptops come with a 64-bit processor.
 It is recommended to use a 64-bit Debian image if possible.

 If you are using Windows OS, you may want to see system settings to find your system processor type.